-We launched the campaign Rural Homes, Rural Lives with Scottish Rural Action at our conference on Friday 22nd February.
+We launched the campaign Rural Homes, Rural Lives with Scottish Rural Action at our 2019 conference.
 Four short case-study films were screened to highlight the impact of the lack of affordable homes in rural communities.

 Fiona Thompson of Scottish Rural Action said that the survey had given a powerful insight into the impact housing shortages on rural economies:

 “Data already tells us that there is a shortage of affordable, accessible and appropriate housing in rural Scotland, but our survey set out to gather first hand experiences from the people who are affected; the personal stories of the individuals behind that data.
 We had almost 200 people respond and their testimony gives a powerful insight into the urgent need for housing in rural Scotland, particularly in small communities.

 “We have summarised key findings from our research in the Rural Homes Rural Lives campaign into ten ‘asks’ of the Scottish Government, and we will be publishing a more detailed analysis of our findings in late March.
 The more we can understand the challenges facing rural economies and rural communities, the better placed we are to address those challenges and unlock rural potential.
 We look forward to sharing our findings and our suggested solutions with those involved in rural housing provision.”

 The survey was developed as part of a collaborative project between Scottish Rural Action and Rural Housing Scotland, looking for real life experiences from across rural Scotland.
 The testimonials have been used to inform ten asks for the Scottish Government, which are: